lukejharmon/lanyon/chapters_preref/chapter2_stats_pre.md

 $$
 </div>

-This ugly equation is actually a beta distribution, which can be expressed more simply as:
+This ugly equation actually simplifies to a beta distribution [wiki](https://en.wikipedia.org/wiki/Beta_distribution), which can be expressed more simply as:

 (eq.
 2.23)
 <div>